Q: Who can become a member of our YMCA?

 Q: How much does it cost to become a member?

 A: Our membership fees vary depending on the category of membership you select.
-There is a one-time joining fee and monthly membership fees.
-Our bank draft payment method allows you to terminate your membership (a minimum of 7 business days notice is required prior to your bank draft date); there is no contract, so you can stop your membership at any time.
+There is a one-time joining fee and an option to pay membership fees monthly or annually.
+Our monthly payment method allows you to terminate your membership (written notice is required a minimum of 7 business days prior to your bank draft date); there is no contract, so you can stop your membership at any time.

 We recommend you come in for a tour to help you determine which membership category is best suited to your needs.